swilgosz/hanamimastery/data/episodes/19-dry-schema.md

 ### Why we validate data?

+But why we validate params in the first place?

 ##### 1. Security

-But why we validate params in the first place?
 One of the important reasons is of course security.
 You may experience [SQL injection](https://en.wikipedia.org/wiki/SQL_injection), or just hacking to the system by updating the field you won't intended to allow.
-This is why we need [strong parameters in Rails](https://quick-adviser.com/why-do-we-need-strong-params-in-rails/), and this is [why dry-schema is used as a improved replacement for this use case in Hanami actions](/episodes/18-hanami-actions-basics).
+This is why we need [strong parameters in Rails](https://quick-adviser.com/why-do-we-need-strong-params-in-rails/), and this is [why dry-schema is used as an improved replacement for this use case in Hanami actions](/episodes/18-hanami-actions-basics).
 I've covered this in my previous episode, feel free to check it out!

 ##### 2. Reliability